Slavery in Libya: Slavery in the post-Gaddafi era

-Since Muammar Gaddafi's regime was overthrown during the First Libyan Civil War in 2011, Libya has been plagued by disorder, leaving migrants with little cash and no papers vulnerable.
+Since the overthrow of the Gaddafi government after the First Libyan Civil War in 2011, Libya has been plagued by disorder, leaving migrants with little cash and no papers vulnerable.
 Libya is a major exit point for African migrants heading to Europe.
 The International Organization for Migration (IOM) published a report in April 2017 showing that many of the migrants from West, Central and Sahelian Africa heading to Europe are sold as slaves after being detained by people smugglers or militia groups.
 African countries south of Libya were targeted for slave trading and transferred to Libyan slave markets instead.
 According to the victims, the price is higher for migrants with skills like painting and tiling.
 Slaves are often ransomed to their families and until ransom can be paid are tortured, forced to work, sometimes to death and eventually executed or left to starve if they can't pay for too long.
 Women are often raped and used as sex slaves and sold to brothels and private Libyan clients.
 Many child migrants also suffer from abuse and child rape in Libya.